 The people taking these incretin drugs were also found to have tiny glandular tumors scattered throughout their pancreases.

 The researchers added that they had indeed observed that that many of the cells found showed signs they had been secreting both insulin (secreted normally by beta cells) and glucagon (secreted normally by alpha cells) .
-This kind of secretion pattern is characteristic only of immature cells found only in fetal tissue.
-It is never found in normal adult humans.
+This kind of secretion pattern is characteristic only of the immature cells found only in fetal tissue.
+It is never found in the beta cells of normal adult humans.

 Since the kind of tumors found here are undetectable until they cause pancreatitis or cancer, they are very worrisome.
 The researchers point out in their discussion of their findings that when there is any suspicion that a person has one of these benign pancreatic tumors the treatment is immediate surgery.
 But what they don't mention is that suspicion that such a tumor is present only arises when it is causing clear-cut symptoms.

 Unfortunately, the first symptom of spreading tumors in the pancreas is an increase in blood sugar.
 Since doctors consider rising blood sugars in people with diabetes to be normal, the are unlikely to suspect a pancreatic tumor in a person already diagnosed with diabetes until other, more troubling symptoms emerge--by which time it is usually too late to save the patient's life.

 Bottom line: All incretin drugs appear to have the potential of being so dangerous to your long term health that it is not worth taking them for their short term benefits.
 There are other ways of lowering blood sugar that are far safer.